rebelsky/csc207c/_labs/getting-started.md

 is how you declare an array with five elements in C.
 Note that there is no array literal or new expression present.
-What happens if you try this with Java? *i.e.*, declare a variable with an array type, do not use an array literal or new expression to initialize it, and then use that array.
+What do you expect to happen if you try this with Java? *i.e.*, declare a variable with an array type, do not use an array literal or new expression to initialize it, and then use that array.
+Try it to check.

 2. **(New Expressions).**  Note that the array literal allows you to specify the contents of the array (if you know them at compile time).
 What value(s) does the `new` expression use to initialize each element of an array?